Community Restoration Project

 Lighting Sponsor

-- Recognition signage inside the event area
+- Recognition opportunity inside the event area

 Bathrooms / Dressing Rooms Sponsor